To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 In the United States, disabled workers and their families may collect vital monthly benefits through a federal program known as Social Security Disability Insurance (SSDI).
 This program can be critical to families in need.
 Sadly, benefit claims are often denied.

 Payroll taxes cover SSDI benefits.
 This program is designed to protect workers who have paid taxes over the years when they can no longer work.
 For that reason, strict work requirements must be met before an applicant is eligible for benefits.
-A Huntington SSDI attorney can help navigate this requirement during the application process.
+A Huntington, WV SSDI attorney can help navigate this requirement during the application process.

 The work requirement that applies to SSDI benefits mandates a certain amount of work that must have occurred recently.
 The program uses something known as “work credits” to calculate a person’s eligibility.
 In general, a person working full-time will earn four work credits per year.